Viadoom traffic, Day 2: State response teams prevented regional gridlock

 [ Follow live updates from the Seattle Squeeze » ]

-An hour later, multiple lanes were blocked by a noninjury crash on southbound I-5 at Stewart Street at 7:20 a.m.
+An hour later, a noninjury crash blocked multiple lanes on southbound I-5 at Stewart Street at 7:20 a.m.
 The team needed 15 minutes to make it through congestion, but reopened the lanes by 7:46 a.m., before the wreck could bring the freeway to a standstill.
 I-5 overall moved slightly faster than average from Everett into Seattle.

 Learn more about Traffic Lab » | Follow us on Twitter »